ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide-v8.8.0.md

     }
     ```

 2. Much like the Camera Enhancer component, let's now configure the Barcode Reader for use.
 This includes setting up the `DLS` (Dynamsoft License Server) parameters for device verification.
 Please note that the license is assigned via the `organizationID` parameter.
-The value currently assigned in the samples is used as a 7-day free public trial for any new user.
+The value currently assigned in the samples is used as a time-limited public trial for any new user.

     Objective-C:

     ```objectivec
     - (void)configurationDBR{
         iDMDLSConnectionParameters* dls = [[iDMDLSConnectionParameters alloc] init];
-        // 7 days free trial will be available for new users.
+        // A network connection is required to active the public trial license.
-        // Please visit: https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=installer&package=ios to get extension and more information about license. dls.organizationID = @"200001";
+        // The public trial license is time-limited.
+Please visit: https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=installer&package=ios to get extension and more information about license. dls.organizationID = @"200001";
         _barcodeReader = [[DynamsoftBarcodeReader alloc] initLicenseFromDLS:lts verificationDelegate:self];
     }